rabbitmq/ra/docs/internals/INTERNALS.md

 After each batch it notifies each Ra server that had a write in that batch so that it can consider the entry written.

-The WAL tries to adapt to load by dynamically increasing the max number of writes per batch, trading latency for throughput.
+The WAL tries to adapt the load by dynamically increasing the max number of writes per batch, trading latency for throughput.

 Depending on the system a call to `fsync(1)` can block for several milliseconds.